AIA Connecticut Committees

 This roundtable addresses practice issues and shares information between practitioners in a roundtable format.
 Outside experts often lead the roundtable discussions and presentations.

 All AIA Connecticut members are invited to attend.
-Meetings are held at the offices of AIA Connecticut on Wednesdays at 4:30 p.m., unless otherwise noted.
+Meetings are held at the offices of AIA Connecticut on Wednesdays at 4:30 p.m., unless otherwise noted and will earn 1 CE hour per roundtable discussion regardless of length of the presentation, as these are informal programs.
 See Calendar for dates.
 (Schedule information subject to change.)

 2017 Meeting Schedule: